-EEA's mandate is:
+The EEA's mandate is:

-- to help the Community and member countries make informed decisions about improving the environment, integrating environmental considerations into economic policies and moving towards sustainability; - to coordinate the European environment information and observation network (Eionet).
+- to help the European Union and member countries make informed decisions about improving the environment, integrating environmental considerations into economic policies and moving towards sustainability; - to coordinate Eionet.

-The main clients of the EEA are the European Union institutions - the European Commission, the European Parliament, the Council - and our member countries.
-In addition to this central group of European policy actors, we also serve other EU institutions such as the Economic and Social Committee and the Committee of the Regions.
-The business community, academia, non-governmental organisations and other parts of civil society are also important users of our information.
+The main stakeholders of the EEA are the EU institutions, including the European Commission, the European Parliament and the Council.
+The business community, academia, non-governmental organisations and other parts of civil society are also important users of the Agency's information.

-The geographical scope of the Agency's work is not confined to the Member States of the EU; membership is open to other countries that share the concerns of the EU and the objectives of the Agency.
+The geographical scope of the Agency's work is not confined to the EU Member States; membership is open to other countries that share the concerns of the European Union and the objectives of the Agency.

 The Agency currently has 33 member countries:

-28 European Union Member States - Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, the Netherlands, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Finland, Sweden and the United Kingdom;
+- 28 EU Member States Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany ,Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden and the United Kingdom; - Iceland, Liechtenstein, Norway, Switzerland and Turkey.